Doing Our Share for Cleaner Air: Idling Reduction: Chicago’s Anti-Idling Law

 To estimate how much you can save by idling less use Argonne National Laboratory’s Idling Calculator.

 Idling myths and driver habits lead to unnecessary vehicle idling.
 The fact is extended idling causes engine damage.
 Diesel engines were designed to operate at peak efficiency running wide open.
 At low idle, the cylinder temperature drops causing incomplete combustion which leads to carbon build up on the valves.
 Engine manufacturers generally recommend that drivers limit idling.

 Who Is Enforcing the Law?

-The idling law can be enforced by the Department of Environment (DOE), the Office of Emergency Management and Communications (OEMC)’s traffic control aides, the Department of Revenue (DOR)’s parking enforcement aides, and the Police Department.
+The idling law can be enforced by Department of Public Health (CDPH) inspectors, traffic control aides, parking enforcement aides, and police officers.

 What is the Penalty?